megvii-research/hpman/README.md

 Our design is inspired by the [underscore function](https://www.gnu.org/software/gettext/manual/html_node/Mark-Keywords.html) commonly used in [gettext](https://www.gnu.org/software/gettext/) in software translation.
-We deem "hyper-parameters" as slots of some text, and different hyper-parameter values corresponds to different "language" of the same text.
+We deem "hyperparameters" as slots of some text, and different hyperparameter values corresponds to different "language" of the same text.

-We achieve the above things by parsing your source code statically and extract where and how you are defining your hyper-parameters.
+We achieve the above things by parsing your source code statically and extract where and how you are defining your hyperparameters.
 It follows the thoughts of [Code as Data](https://en.wikipedia.org/wiki/Code_as_data).

 Also, expression evaluation in hpman is quite safe as we are using